sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 2) Moving to capability-based planning<br>
 <br>
 (1) Moving to Product Management enables the sustained evolution of IT Products without the need to seek permission to do so, reducing the lag in changes or battle to find which project is expected to fund a change.
-IT Products backlogs are managed by both a clear IT Product owner and the enabling IT Teams existing capacity or by seeking additional ones (e.g., consultants).
+IT Products backlogs are managed by both a clear IT Product owner and the enabling IT Teams existing capacity or by seeking additional ones (e.g., hire staff or consultants).
 Adopting DevOps practices expedite changes to production, reducing the lag and effort between a software change and its deployment to production.<br>
 <br>
 (2) Moving to capability-based planning is enabled by changing existing governance.